Gurobi/gurobi-machinelearning/README.md

 # ml-constraints
-A simple framework to add machine learning based functions to a Gurbo model.
+A simple framework to add machine learning based functions to a Gurobi model.

 Namely allow to insert a function of the form y = g(x), where x and y are decision variables (respectively input and output variaboes of g) and g is a predictor obtained from a trained